nahumsa/Introduction-to-IBM_Qiskit/README.md

 - Quantum Fourier Transform

     In this code you will learn one of the building blocks of inumerous algorithms in Quantum Computing.

+- Quantum Phase Estimation

+    In this notebook you will learn about a way to get eigenvalues from a given state.
+This is an important subroutine that is used on various quantum algorithms.

+- Tomography

+    In this notebook you will learn about Quantum State Tomography, that is really important to characterize unknown quantum states.